ros-infrastructure/bloom/doc/index.rst

 #. native Catkin releases
 #.
 Existing debian packages

-For 1 and 2, the packages that will be created by catkin and the build farm will be installed to a :term:`FHS` that is determined by the ``CMAKE_INSTALL_PREFIX`` variable.
+For 1 and 2, the packages that will be created by bloom and the build farm will be installed to a :term:`FHS` that is determined by the ``CMAKE_INSTALL_PREFIX`` variable.
 For ROS, this is ``/opt/ros/DISTRO`` where ``DISTRO`` is a ros distribution.
-This is the assumed case if you are making releases with catkin.
+This is the assumed case if you are making releases with bloom.
 However, there should be no reason that debians can not be manufactured that install to ``/``.